scottyeager/info_foundation/src/people/weynand.md

 ## my priorities

-### week 14 may
+### This Week

-- Finish coding examples that enable hacker and developers to do simple architecture on the TF Grid.
+- Finish coding examples that enable hackers and developers to do simple architecture on the TF Grid.
-- Work on and finish the tokonomy design of a colelctive of farmers that want to build a hyperscaler for containerization workloads
+- Work on and finish the tokonomy design of a collective of farmers that want to build a hyperscaler for containerization workloads
 - Onboarding of a number of blockchain protocols.
 - Investors presentation(s)

-### week 21 may
+### Next Week.

 - proposals, and onboarding
 - various instruction videos to do deployments
-- productisation planning for a larger farmer that wants to go to market in June.
+- productization planning for a larger farmer that wants to go to market in June.

 ## contact info